Azure/azure-sphere-gallery/UdpDebugLog/README.md

 The goal of the socket UdpDebugLog library is to provide a mechanism to view debug data from a device that's not connected to Visual Studio/Visual Studio Code, but is connected to the network.

 Note that the socket Log_Debug library uses a UDP socket to send the Log_Debug information, the implementation could be easily modified to send the Log_Debug data to a UART or other interface.
+Since the library is broadcasting to the local subnet the PC that's running the Log Message viewer application needs to be on the same network.

 For more information on Log_Debug usage, see [Log_Debug function](https://docs.microsoft.com/en-us/azure-sphere/reference/applibs-reference/applibs-log/function-log-debug)